Back to Knowledge Base

 Student Attendancestudent_attendance

-The internal slug is used by integrations (like Planning Center) to match imported data to the right metric on your dashboard.
-Renaming a metric does not change its slug.
+The internal slug is what integrations like Planning Center use to match imported data to the right metric on your dashboard.
+Renaming a metric never changes its slug, so your data always lands in the right place.

 Showing / Hiding Metrics